streambed/streambed-rs/streambed-confidant/README.md

 secret store function for autonomous systems that often live at the edge of a wider network.

-Confidant implements the Streambed secret store API.
+Confidant implements the Streambed secret store API and stored secrets are encrypted.

 ## An quick introduction